Jens Stryger: Austria Wien

 On 18 June 2014, Stryger was signed by Austrian Football Bundesliga side Austria Wien on a four-year deal.
 He made his debut for the club on the first day of the 2014–15 season in a match against SV Grödig.

 Udinese

-On 24 August 2017, Stryger joined Italian Serie A club Udinese on a four-year contract.
-He scored his first goal for I Bianconeri on 27 September against Roma.
-He soon grew out to become a first team regular at Udinese.
+On 24 August 2017, Stryger joined Italian club Udinese on a four-year contract.
+He scored his first goal for I Bianconeri on 27 September in a Serie A match against Roma.
+He soon became a first team regular at Udinese.

-On 19 January 2020, Stryger Larsen scored and assisted in a 3-2 loss against Milan, his goal being scored from a tight angle after a poor clearance by Milan-goalkeeper Gianluigi Donnarumma.
+On 19 January 2020, Stryger scored and assisted in a 3-2 loss against Milan, his goal being scored from a tight angle after a poor clearance by Milan-goalkeeper Gianluigi Donnarumma.

 Trabzonspor

 In June 2022, Stryger joined Trabzonspor in Turkey.

 Malmö FF

-In January 2024, Stryger joined Swedish team Malmö FF, after parting ways with Trabzonspor.
-Stryger signed a three-year contract at Malmö.
+In January 2024, Stryger signed a three-year contract with Swedish club Malmö FF.

 International career

 Stryger was called up to the senior Denmark national team to face Liechtenstein and Armenia in August 2016.
-He made his debut in the friendly match against Liechtenstein on 31 August 2016, and he scored the final goal in the Danish 5–0 victory.
+He made his debut in the friendly match against Liechtenstein on 31 August 2016, and he scored the final goal in Denmark's 5–0 victory.

-In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.
+In June 2018, he was named in manager Åge Hareide's squad for the 2018 FIFA World Cup in Russia.

-In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals.
+In June 2021, Stryger was included in manager Kasper Hjulmand's squad for the rescheduled 2020 UEFA Euro, where Denmark reached the semi-finals.